 Recent Projects

-Quantum Machine Learning Theory πŸ€–οΈ
+Quantum Learning Theory πŸ€–οΈ

 πŸ” Can quantum neural networks always advance classical learning models on multi-class classification?
 If not, what kind of datasets can be learned by quantum neural classifiers with computational advantages?